Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 Finally we observe that the lecture on domain-specific applications of ML was effective in tying the workshop together and encouraging participants to consider how they might utilise ML in their own work.
-This session was followed by good questions and discussion good and illustrates how to apply what has been learnt along with domain specific things to be aware of.
+This session was followed by good questions and discussion, and illustrates how to apply what has been learnt along with domain specific things to be aware of.
 We encourage anyone using this material to tailor this final set of slides to their own domain.